Departmental Seminar, Grad Research & Pasakarnis-Buchanan Lecture

 • Describe the purpose of the talk; i.e., is it practice for a conference, or a discussion of ideas?

-• You will be presenting to a diverse audience.
+• You will be presenting to a wide audience.
 Initially, put your work into a broad biological conceptual framework, so that everyone can understand the focus of your research.
 You can then go into depth, but remember to return to the ‘big picture’ as you conclude/summarize.

 • It is suggested that you have a presentation review with your faculty mentor before you finalize your presentation.